 Computer Vision Syndrome | Simple Relief Steps

-Anybody who spends 2 or more hours a day using a computer may potentially suffer from Computer Vision Syndrome (CVS).
+Anyone can experience Computer Vision Syndrome (CVS)!
+People who spend two or more hours a day looking at a monitor are good candidates.
 The symptoms can be quite varied but generally include some or all the following:

 - Headache – due to eye-strain

 - Aches & Pains – especially of the shoulders and neck due to poor posture at the computer because the wearer is sitting at an unnatural position or angle to get good vision

 - Dry Eyes – due to reduced blinking